Contracts for Alberta government political staffers posted online | CBC News

 Jim Rutkowksi, principal secretary to former Premier Rachel Notley, earned $195,000 annually.

+A spokesman for the premier's office said Anglin is "an accomplished lawyer who has a great deal of expertise in constitutional law."

-Anglin is paid the same salary as Kenney's chief of staff, Jamie Huckabay, whose salary is slightly less than the $225,000 paid to Nathan Rotman, Notley's former chief of staff.
+Anglin is paid the same amount as Kenney's chief of staff, Jamie Huckabay, whose salary is slightly less than the $225,000 paid to Nathan Rotman, Notley's former chief of staff.
+John Heaney, who preceded Rotman as Notley's chief of staff, was paid $294,977.

 David Knight Legg, Kenney's principal advisor, earns $194,253.